vi7ali/chess/README.md

   1. Fork this repo
   2. Clone it to your local computer
-  3. In the command line go to the project folder
+  3. In the command line go to the project folder\lib
   4. Type `ruby game.rb`

 ## Running the tests